The summer holidays fill us with both anticipation and dread- what can we do to keep the children entertained whilst in the process keeping us sane?

 For young ones, help them to develop an inquisitive mind

 We love the science centres for helping children to learn in a fun and interactive way.
-Whether to find out more about how the body functions, explore the vast wonders of space, get hands on with engineering or help them to conduct their own experiments, it’s sure to be a fun day out where you may learn a little too!
-You never know either, your child may discover a passion they later want to pursue.
+Whether to find out more about how the body functions, explore the vast wonders of space, get hands on with engineering or help them to conduct their own experiments, it’s always a fun day out where you may learn a little too!
+It may also be where your child discovers a passion they later want to pursue.

 For those 10+, take on a room escape challenge